denten-books/plain-text/2-surface.md

 adhering to values and principles no longer comprehensible to the thing being augmented.

+Contemporary word processors enable authors to drag and drop passages with unprecedented facility.
+But the authors do not comprise a "bootstrapping community" of the kind Engelbart imagined for his own laboratory.
+The contemporary author *is bootstrapped* passively to whatever dominant vision of "intellect augmentation."
+They very discussion about what "intellect augmentation" means, passes from view as the tools of augmentation become naturalized and commodified.

-The contemporary author can drag and drop passages around with more facility, but he has not himself structured his cognitive environment.
-In Engelbart's terms, someone else has augmented the author's intellect, in ways that may or may not fit the individual psyche.
-That feeling of effortless textuality cannot therefore be taken at face value, by the unreliable phenomenological accounts alone.
-To bring his system into being, Engelbart convened what he called a "bootstrap community," which through recursive self-improvement could lift itself up towards a smarter, more efficient, and as the report's lexicon betrays, a more human way of working.
-To accomplish this, the group crafted novel instruments for input and output.
+To bring his system into being, Engelbart convened a bootstrap community which through recursive self-improvement could lift itself up towards a smarter, more efficient, more human way of doing research.
+To accomplish their task, the group crafted novel instruments for input and output.
 They wrote new programming languages, compilers to interpret them, and debuggers to troubleshoot.
 They invented word editors and format control languages.
-Here's how Engelbart diagrams a *part* of his text-manipulation language in the same report:
+Here's how Engelbart diagrams a *part* of his text-manipulation language in the same
+report:

 !["State--chart portrayal of part of text--manipulation control language" [@engelbart_human_1969, 36].](images/engel-edit.png)

-The diagram shows much attention to the detail of and love for the writing craft.
-But there is also much complexity.
-It is near impenetrable.
-In building their own tools, Engelbart's team lifted themselves up by the bootstraps.
-But it was not the machine that lifted them up---it was the process of creating the machine.
+The diagram shows care and love for the craft of writing.
+But there is also complexity.
+The feeling of transcendence the anonymous author describes in using the system engages a sophisticated mechanism.
+But it was not the mechanism that lifted the community up, it was the process of creating it.
+Engaged in a methodical discipline of self-reflection the architects of intellect augmentation followed traditional Delphic ideals of self actuation.
 The very metaphor of bootstrapping suggests the impossibility of using one's bootstraps to pull others out of the Platonic cave.
-As a side effect of that effort, text, before readily apparent on the page, now enters a complex system of executable code and control structure.
-The perception of material lightness of textual being comes at the price of legibility.
+Engelbart's liberatory research program therefore left another less lofty imprint on the everyday practice of modern intellectual life.
+Text, which before the advent of the cathode ray was readily apparent on the page in all of its fullness, finally entered a complex system of executable code and control structure.
+The material lightness of textual being came at the price of legibility.
 Would new authors find the same ease in the complication of the mechanism?
 I suspect not unless they become an active part of a "bootstrapping community" of their own.

 [^ln2-brain]: We will later entertain the (real) possibility of non-representational communication, suggested by early experiments in direct